Explore smart ways to improve furnace efficiency with Novota’s high emissivity coatings that reduce heat loss and lower fuel consumption.

 Furnaces are the backbone of numerous industries, including steel, glass, ceramics, and petrochemicals.
 However, they consume massive amounts of energy and not all the heat goes where it’s needed.

-While there are many ways to improve furnace efficiency, Novota Themotech introduces a simpler, smarter, cost-effective and science-backed solution: high-performance functional coatings.
+While there are many ways to improve furnace efficiency, Novota Thermotech introduces a simpler, smarter, cost-effective and science-backed solution: high-performance functional coatings.
 Designed for real industrial conditions, these coatings tackle energy loss at the surface level.

 In this blog, we explain in simple terms how energy-efficient coatings are changing the way furnaces use energy.
 However, it’s essential to understand the operation of the furnace first.